-Jason Sudeikis and Ed Harris develop a bittersweet portrait of an estranged father and son in Mark Raso’s “Kodachrome,” which premiered Friday in Toronto at the Princess of Wales Theater.
+Jason Sudeikis and Ed Harris develop a bittersweet portrait of an estranged father and son in Mark Raso’s “Kodachrome,” which hits Netflix on Friday after bowing at last year’s Toronto International Film Festival.

-Sudeikis’ trademark deadpan and salty dog Harris made for plenty of laughs, but some sneaky last minute redemption in Johathan Tropper’s script hit home hard for the men in the crowd — TheWrap spotted quite a few sniffling back tears and choking into their blazers.
+Sudeikis’ trademark deadpan and salty dog Harris make for plenty of laughs in the dramedy, but some sneaky last minute redemption in Johathan Tropper’s script elevates this kind of standard festival fare.

-Sudeikis plays Matt, a complacent and behind-the-times indie music executive who has just lost another edgy rock client.
+Sudeikis plays Matt, a stagnant indie music executive who has just lost another edgy rock client.
 Matt believes in the artist as a visionary, to quote Sudeikis’ character directly, in a music landscape filled with EDM and the white noise of social media.

-It’s not working out for him, and just as he learns of his imminent firing a nurse (Elizabeth Olsen) to his sick and father Harris turns up on his doorstep.
+It’s a belief system that fails him, and just as he learns of his imminent firing a nurse (Elizabeth Olsen) to his sick father turns up on his doorstep.

 Harris plays a famous photographer with a terminal disease, and has requested his son pilot a road trip to Kansas, where he might develop decades-old photos at the last storefront in America to process Kodachrome film.
 Matt agrees, because Dad’s connections might help him save his career, but the acid flies the moment the men are reunited and pumps consistently throughout the trip.